cgibsonmm/finding-solutions/README.md

 > Expert Search tips
 * [Search operators](https://support.google.com/websearch/answer/2466433)

->Refine web searches
+> Refine web searches

-Exclude words from your search
+> Exclude words from your search
-Put - in front of a word you want to leave out.
-For example, jaguar speed -car Search for an exact match
+> Put - in front of a word you want to leave out.
+For example, jaguar speed -car

+>Search for an exact match
-Put a word or phrase inside quotes.
+> Put a word or phrase inside quotes.
 For example, "tallest building".

-### Let's make some google search
+### Let's make some google searches

 Search [change a number to a string js]( https://www.google.com/search?ei=5Pd2XOXEKcGQ_Qal6rywAw&q=change+a+number+to+a+string+js&oq=change+a+number+to+a+string+js&gs_l=psy-ab.3..0i22i30l2.9745.17598..18138...0.0..0.225.2453.24j5j1......0....1..gws-wiz.......0i71j35i39j0i131j0j0i67j0i20i263j0i22i10i30.FKBMZLqyNCU)